katiesaund/dresden_maps/README.md

 Contains a data file with locations from The Dresden Files.
 The data file is to be used for [my map tutorial in R](https://katiesaund.com/post/dresden_maps/).

-To access the data, download the file, then:
+To access the data download the .tsv file and then run the following code in R:
 ```
 > install.packages("tidyverse")
 > library(tidyverse)
 > dresden_locations <- read_tsv("Dresden_Files_locations.tsv")
 > head(dresden_locations)
 # A tibble: 6 x 6
   Name                                     First_Appearance Character     Group   Lat  Long